The Best Travel Vlogging Gear For Every Budget

 Note: There is no in body image stabilization on the Lumix G7 and the autofocus leaves something to be desired.

 This time last year, we had our eyes set on the GH5 and made the decision to invest in a camera that would allow us to evolve from travel vlogs to travel films.
 And the GH5 does just that.
+With capabilities to shoot 4K footage at 60fps (and 1080p at 180fps!), you'll be able to capture those dreamy slow-motion shots for your B-roll.
 We're so happy with the quality of our footage and would highly recommend it for travellers who are serious about their videography and see themselves creating videos for the long-haul.
 Featured here is the 12-60mm native lens.
 It's sharp, great for vlogging and offers a nice range for your videography and photography.

 Note: While the body is a lot smaller than the Canon 70D we were using previously, I wouldn't consider it compact enough for some of those spur of the moment travel moments.